Key takeaways

 - Your future plans for the home

-“You’ll get one-on-one advice tailored to your unique financial situation,” Gotsch said.
-“Sure, online calculators can be helpful, but a mortgage banker can walk you through the actual numbers and explain your options in detail.
+“You’ll get one-on-one advice tailored to your unique financial situation,” he said.
+“Online calculators can calculate mortgage payments for you, but a mortgage banker can walk you through the actual numbers, including estimated closing costs, and explain your loan term options in detail.
 They’ll help you see exactly what refinancing could mean for you, making it easier to decide if it’s the right move.”

 What is refinancing?

 Refinancing is when a mortgage holder pays off an existing loan with a new loan.
-The process for refinancing is similar to obtaining a mortgage, since you may encounter many of the similar procedures and types of costs the second time around.
+The process for refinancing is similar to obtaining a mortgage since you may encounter many of the same procedures and types of costs the second time around.

 By refinancing, you may be able to: